Bert Leatherbarrow: Auckland Pākehā v Auckland Māori

 In a win against Marist the following weekend he “raked with great success and also showed up in the loose”.
 They then played in the main match on the number 1 field at Carlaw Park against Newton in Round 6.
-“Leatherbarrow was getting the ball consistently in the first half, which gave Mount Albert a slight advantage over its opponents, but Newton fought back gamely” and went on to beat Mount Albert 8-6.
+“Leatherbarrow was getting the ball consistently in the first half, which gave Mount Albert a slight advantage over its opponents, but Newton fought back gamely” and went on to beat Mount Albert 8–6.

 Leatherbarrow was then selected for the Auckland Pākehā side for the third time.
 He was chosen at hooker with Hermes Hadley and Bill Breed his propping partners while the hooker for Auckland Māori was W. Mataira.
 The NZ Herald wrote that “Leatherbarrow has been hooking consistently well this season and will see that his backs get plenty of opportunities to reveal their pace and skill”.
-In the June 8 match the Pākehā side won a “fast and exciting” match 10 points to 7 before a crowd of 6,000 to become the first holder of the James Carlaw Memorial Trophy.
+In the 8 June match the Pākehā side won 10 points to 7 before a crowd of 6,000 to become the first holder of the James Carlaw Memorial Trophy.

-Returning to his Mount Albert side he scored a try and “played a fine game” in a 24-11 win against Richmond before 7,000 spectators.
+Returning to his Mount Albert side he scored a try and “played a fine game” in a 24–11 win against Richmond before 7,000 spectators.
 The round 8 match between Mount Albert and Ponsonby saw Leatherbarrow at the centre of attention.
-Mount Albert won 27-19 with Leatherbarrow scoring two of their five tries with their being “much interest … in the hooking duel between Flanagan, the Ponsonby champion, and Leatherbarrow, the Mount Albert rake and New Zealand representative.
+Mount Albert won 27–19 with Leatherbarrow scoring two of their five tries with their being “much interest … in the hooking duel between Flanagan, the Ponsonby champion, and Leatherbarrow, the Mount Albert rake and New Zealand representative.
 There are those who will argue that one man is better than the other, and on Saturday those who lean in favour of Flanagan must have had slightly the better of the argument”.
 The referee, experienced Stuart Billman was said to have “kept a watchful eye on the hookers” which meant the scrummaging was good from both sides.
 Leatherbarrow was penalised for lifting more so than his opposite however.
 The Auckland Star added that “in view of these setbacks Leatherbarrow must have had a great deal of satisfaction in notching two tries, tries which were well merited and topped off a sterling all round performance”.
 The Herald wrote that “the referee [Billman] had considerable difficulty with the rival hookers… many free kicks were given against the pair for scrum breaches”, though remarked that “Leatherbarrow played a fine game”.